-(achievement target (Ko)).
-Students acquire this ability while taking liberal arts education subjects such as "Introductory Seminar for First-Year Students", peace science courses, area courses provided in the 1st year, "Basic Experiments in Chemistry" provided as a specialized basic subject in the 3rd and 4th terms of 2nd year, specialized subjects such as "Chemical Experiments II" and "Chemical Experiments II" provided in the 3rd year, and preparation of the "Graduation Thesis" in the 4th year.
+4th terms of 2nd year; specialized subjects such as "Chemical Experiments I" and "Chemical Experiments II" provided in the 3rd year; and preparation of the "Graduation Thesis" in the 4th year.

-- The ability for collect and transmit information from an international perspective (achievement target (Ko)).
+- The ability to produce logical descriptions, presentations, and discussion in the Japanese language (achievement target (Ko)).
+Students acquire this ability while taking liberal arts education subjects such as "Introductory Seminar for First-Year Students", peace science courses, area courses provided in the 1st year, "Basic Experiments in Chemistry" provided as a specialized basic subject in the 3rd and 4th terms of 2nd year, specialized subjects such as "Chemical Experiments I" and "Chemical Experiments II" provided in the 3rd year, and preparation of the "Graduation Thesis" in the 4th year. - The ability to collect and transmit information from an international perspective (achievement target (Ko)).
 Students acquire this ability while taking foreign language subjects provided as liberal arts education subjects such as "Communication IA" and "Basic Foreign Language", "Technical English" provided as a specialized basic subject in the 3rd and 4th terms of 2nd year, and preparation of the "Graduation Thesis" in the 4th year. - The international awareness required for solving problems from a global point of view (achievement target (Ko)).
 Students acquire this awareness while taking liberal arts education subjects such as "Introductory Seminar for First-Year Students", peace science courses, area courses, and preparation of the "Graduation Thesis" in the 4th year.